-Open and Gross Lewdness and Lascivious Behavior
+Open and Gross Lewdness

 In Massachusetts, the crime of Open and Gross Lewdness and Lascivious Behavior is considered a crime against “chastity, morality, decency and good order.”
 The purpose of the statute is to criminalize behavior that is “shocking or alarming” to society generally, compared to punishing the defendant for the effect of that conduct on particular victims.